nilium/retrap/README.rst

-Signals are mapped by passing `SRC:DST` flags before the `--` separator, where *SRC* is the signal to trap in the parent process and *DST* is the signal to trap in the subprocess.
+Signals are mapped by passing `SRC:DST` flags before the `--` separator, where *SRC* is the signal to trap in the parent process and *DST* is the signal to send to the subprocess.
 So, `INT:TERM` will trap an interrupt signal to the parent process and send a terminate signal to the subprocess (the *CMD*).

 In addition, a signal can be discarded by specifying `SRC:-`, where *DST* is